 What we're missing from the HTC rumours so far is a healthy set of handset photo leaks.
 One interesting video has appeared, however, that focuses on personalisation, showing off three different design approaches, called chemical, fabric and litmus.

 HTC 2017? pic.twitter.com/ppONWlT5Mr— Evan Blass (@evleaks) January 8, 2017

 Previous leaked photos showed off the HTC U Ultra so we're waiting to see more on design for future devices.

 - USB Type-C and no 3.5mm headphone socket

 HTC used the SD821 in the U Ultra, but also said to us that this wasn't the flagship, suggesting there's a 2017 device with higher spec coming, likely to be the Qualcomm Snapdragon 835.
-This has been subject to further speculation: firstly with the news that the Samsung Galaxy S8 would get first dibs on the new hardware in April, and then there's an interview with Chialin Chang, HTC's head of devices, in which the exec says: "When the next flagship CPU comes, HTC will be one of the very first tier doing that."
+There's an interview with Chialin Chang, HTC's head of devices, in which the exec says: "When the next flagship CPU comes, HTC will be one of the very first tier doing that."

 We'd expect at least 4GB of RAM and storage from 64GB, with support for microSD card expansion.
 The RAM might see a bump if HTC wants to push companies like OnePlus in the specs race, perhaps to 6GB.

 One of the things that's likely to dictate the hardware specs of HTC Ocean is compatibility with Google's new VR platform Daydream, and boosted RAM may well help to bump that performance - and the appearance of HTC Vive emblazoned across the back of a handset suggests that's very much the case.